-The take-offs and landings are all pretty normal at this airport.
+The take-offs and landings are all pretty standard at this airport.
 The only exception is that the airport is built above a highway.
 This seems fantastic and futuristic if you’re five years old or have no sense of self-preservation.
 To the rest of us ordinary folk, it’s just plain bonkers.

 4. Courchevel Airport, France

 Located in a popular skiing area of the French Alps, the airstrip of this airport is one of the shortest in the world, at just 525 meters.

 Though the runway is short, it can support commercial airline traffic.
 The fun doesn’t stop there because the runway is uphill, not flat, making it difficult for pilots to judge the landing angles correctly.
 Oh, goody.

 Another thing is that this airport doesn’t have any instrumentation assistance.
 That means pilots have to land the airplane by sight alone.

 Additionally, when it comes to a landing, you’ve got three options.
-Simply take out the ski area right next to the airport, crash into the mountainside, or land perfectly on your first try.
+Take out the ski area next to the airport, crash into the mountainside, or land perfectly on your first try.
 That’s right; there’s no go-around procedure at this airport either!

 5. Gisborne Airport, New Zealand

 Do you think having a road intersecting the runway where airplanes land is nerve-wracking?
 If yes, you won’t want to try this New Zealand airport where a commonly used railway crosses the runway.